 It is understood that you are in this life-saving protocol together.
 However, you are not signed on for life.
-There may be situations in a JSP3[©] member's life that prevent him or her from attending to the needs of anyone else.
+There may be situations in a JSP3[®] member's life that prevent him or her from attending to the needs of anyone else.
 That must be honored.
 Another person can come on board temporarily or even permanently.
-Life happens and all JSP3[©] members need to know everyone can tend to their own needs first.
+Life happens and all JSP3[®] members need to know everyone can tend to their own needs first.
 AND the suicidal person must know that your help is NOT causing you undue hardship.
 The greatest benefit of this being an alliance of a minimum of three is you have others equally in this with you to rely on and consult with.

-A JSP3[©] Battle Buddy's or Other's Main Job is
+A JSP3[©] Member's Main Job is

 - Tell the truth.
 HONESTY is always the best policy.
 Trust is ultimate.
 You cannot have it unless everyone is genuine and everyone is being honest. - Maintain CONFIDENTIALITY.
-You must not discuss the inner workings of the JSP3[©] alliance outside of the JSP3[©] group.
+You must not discuss the JSP3[©] alliance outside of the JSP3[©] group.
 The suicidal person must know that this arrangement is fast and solid.
 Loose lips sink more than ships, they can destroy an alliance from the inside and do more damage than you can imagine.
-Do not confide in anyone who does not absolutely need to know and reveal it only with the permission of the suicidal person.
-All statements to the contrary aside, stigma is alive and well.
+Do not confide in anyone who does not absolutely need to know and reveal only with the permission of the suicidal person.
+It is an infinitely small world, made even more intimate by social networking.
 Do not post JSP3[©] info or post thoughts or directions on any social networking site or application.
 Trust is vital.
 It is maintained by confidentiality.
+Be wise.

-Be wise. - Harbor, instill and encourage hope, point it out and celebrate it. - Be a good example of critical thought process in PROBLEM-SOLVING.
+- Harbor, instill and encourage hope, point it out and celebrate it. - Be a good example of critical thought process in PROBLEM-SOLVING.